-Life at War: Everyday People in the American Revolution
+Everyday People in the American Revolution

 In this program, students investigate the daily lives of people living in the colonies during the American Revolution.
-By examining historical paintings and considering excerpts from letters and memoirs, students will gain insight into these experiences and learn how the war affected those at home and on the battlefield.
+By examining historical paintings and considering excerpts from letters, memoirs, and other primary sources, students will gain insight into these experiences and learn how the war affected those at home and on the battlefield.
+This program is available at a discounted rate thanks to the generosity of the Society of the Cincinnati in the State of Connecticut.